zn1e/Connect3-Game/README.md

 # Connect3 Game
+# Author: Moises Allen Montalbo (mam417), ShunZhi Zhang (szh139)

 ## Overview
 **Connect3** is a two-player game where players take turns dropping tokens into a grid using a navigation switch.
 The goal is to connect three tokens horizontally, vertically, or diagonally to win.
-The game is played using two ATMega32u2 microcontrollers, with IR communication to handle player moves and an LED matrix to display the game board. *Note: Only **6** rows are used in the game.
+The game is played using two UCFK4, with IR communication to handle player moves and an LED matrix to display the game board.
+>*Note: Only **6** rows are used in the game.
 The first row is for selecting the column for the token to be dropped.*

 ## How to Play

 ### Setup
 1. **Power on both microcontrollers**: Plug the microcontrollers on USB port.
 2. **Booting the setup**: Locate the directory of the file.
 Open the terminal from the directory and run `sudo make program` for both microcontrollers.
+Make sure all the utils used are within the higher hierarchy of the file.
 3. **Player Order**: The game automatically determines which player goes first using IR communication.
 The LED matrix displays `WAITING` whenever the other player is taking a turn.

 ### Controls